• Can a company director claim Employment Allowance?

 • any person you employ for personal, household, or domestic work (e.g. nanny, cleaner, gardener) unless they are a care or support worker

-However, if your company’s circumstances change part-way through the tax year and you then become eligible for Employment Allowance, your company may be able to claim the allowance for the entire year.
+However, if your company’s circumstances change part-way through the tax year and you then become eligible for Employment Allowance, your company may be able to claim it for the entire year.

 GOV.UK’s Employment Allowance guidance provides detailed information on eligibility criteria, including a number of useful examples of when the allowance can and cannot be claimed through a single-director company.